msm-code/ghidralib/README.md

 6. Thanks to type hints, scripting gets *much* easier if your IDE supports that.

-Finally, ghidralib doesn't lock you in - you can always retreat to familiar Ghidra types
-- they are always just there, in the `.raw` property.
+Finally, ghidralib doesn't lock you in - you can always retreat to familiar Ghidra types - just get them from the `.raw` property.
 For example `instruction.raw` is a Ghidra Instruction object, similarly `function.raw` is a Ghidra Function.
-So you can do the routine stuff in ghidralib, and fall back to Java if something is not implemented in ghidralib.
+So you can do the routine stuff in ghidralib, and fall back to Java if something is not implemented.

 ## Learn more